 We moved on, discussing the Town Hall fire (it had been confirmed that nobody had died, and taxes would still be due), the weather, the fact that the town's movie theater was about to close for the season, which restaurants stayed open all year and which didn't, and various other matters.
 It was very enjoyable.

-"The key, from the dead man's pocket, fits the lock of the Devane house."
+"The key, from the dead man's pocket, fits the front door lock of the Devane house."

 "Tell me," my employer purred, leaning forward.
 We were having our morning coffee on the deck.